TZstatsADS/Spr2017-proj2-grp13/README.md

   Users can easily access school information and choose schools that are suitable for them to apply.
 It is also easy to compare schools contrywide.

 + **Contribution statement**: All team members contributed, summarized as follows.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-* Data processed by Ke HAN, Kexin Nie and Chengceng ZHOU.
-* tab_map: Created by Zishuo Li.
-* tab_student info: Created by Ke HAN.
-* tab_univresity info: Created by Ke HAN, prototype and final version.
-* tab_countyinfo: Created by Ke HAN.
-* tab_best value university: Created by Yu SHAN.
-* tab_university recommendation: Created by Yu SHAN.
-* tab_student laon: Created by Kexin NIE

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.